digital-raven/digital-woods/README.md

 You're skilled enough to meaningfully understand the internet and travel it with self-respect.
 It's easy so let's begin.

-## Email and passwords
+## Strong email and passwords
-The opening chapter concerns email because email remains the most consistent way for reasonable people to login on the internet.
-When the chips are down, send an email.
+The opening chapter concerns email because email remains the most consistent way for reasonable people to login to services on the internet.

+It may be tempting to use one password and email for everything.
+I used to do that until my Facebook was hacked and I was embarrased in front of all my friends.
+I also had to manually change my password across near 100 accounts because I used similar credentials almost everywhere.

-But if we just use one email address and one password everywhere to save brainpower then we may find ourselves on the news in a data breach.
+If we just use one email address and one password everywhere to save initial brainpower then we may find ourselves on the news in a data breach.
 The initial inconvenience of organizing credentials is *much* more worthwhile than calling a legal firm over identity theft.

-Our goal is to minimize the number of credentials you need to maintain.
-We will perform this by leveraging only a few email accounts and one password manager.
+Our goal is to create an organization where all of our login credentials are recoverable in one private place.
+A Raven has several requirements for their email providers.
+- Secure and reliable.
+It must be up near-constantly and viewed as impervious to criminal attack.
+We will only be viewed as victims if our provider is an outright liar.
+- Privacy focused.
+We should be able to create an account without them knowing anything about us other than our humanity.
+- It must have intuitive folder and organization structure.
+- 2FA must be an **option**.

+We will create 2 or
 - Core email: This is your main email you will use to gather all service providers under one roof.
 This must be a standalone email account.
-- Backup email: You never tell anyone this.
-Emergency recovery goes here.
+- Emergency email: This is the email account of last resort for naked recovery.
+  This will allow you to lose everything you own and still get back online.
 - Personal email: Use this as a contact for your government issued identity.
   Ravens don't play stupid games with people who point guns at us.

+We will also need to memorize the passwords for our core and emergency email.
+These can be the same password since the emergency email will forever remain a secret, no attacker should ever be able to link it to passwords

+## Unconventional password security
+Password security is easy.
+- M
+- Never change them unless required.

+Changing

 ### Provider
-There are many competant providers of email.
-For your personal
+There are many competant providers of email, but a Raven only needs one.
+Let's choose the best one.

+The email I trust the most is ProtonMail.
+- You can make an account there without telling them your name or setting up 2FA.
+  This makes them the easiest to set up.
+- You can access them with any popular web-browser.
+-

+easiest to set up.
+This will serve us well.

+Use ProtonMail for your Core email.